 Hormone replacement therapy is required to achieve peak bone density in patients whose underlying pathology cannot be reversed to restore normal endocrine function.
 In conditions leading to estrogen deficiency, hormone replacement therapy is required to maintain bone density, and it may have other possible health benefits in patients whose underlying pathology cannot be reversed to restore normal endocrine function.

-Women with evidence of hyperandrogenism and disordered menses have many other medical issues that must be addressed (eg, polycystic ovarian syndrome).
+Women with evidence of hyperandrogenism and disordered menses have many other medical issues that must be addressed (eg, PCOS with associated diabetes and hypertension).

 Other than pregnancy, constitutional delay, anovulation, and chronic illness, most other disorders that cause amenorrhea may require referral to a subspecialist for treatment.
 Many of the treatment methods require surgery or specific therapies.
 For the adolescent with constitutional delay and anovulation, the goal should be the restoration of ovulatory cycles.
 If ovulatory cycles are not spontaneously restored, estrogen-progestin therapy is indicated.

-Evidence is mounting that loss of menstrual regularity is a risk factor for later development of osteoporosis and hip fractures.
-Both patients and clinicians need to view the ovary as an important endocrine organ that helps maintain healthy bones.
+Evidence is mounting that loss of menstrual regularity, especially if related to hypogonadotropic hypogonadism, is a risk factor for later development of osteoporosis and hip fractures.
+Patients and clinicians need to view the ovary as an important endocrine organ that helps to maintain healthy bones.
 Excessive delay in the evaluation and treatment of disordered menses can contribute to osteoporosis.
 At some point, failure to promptly evaluate for the presence of ovarian insufficiency could become a medicolegal pitfall.